 Unpaid work, poverty and women’s human rights

-At the 68th session of the United Nations General Assembly (October 2013), the Special Rapporteur on extreme poverty and human rights, Magdalena Sepúlveda Carmona, will submit a report concerning unpaid work, in particular unpaid care work and women’s human rights.
+At the 68th session of the United Nations General Assembly (October 2013), the Special Rapporteur on extreme poverty and human rights, Magdalena Sepúlveda Carmona, submitted a report concerning unpaid work, in particular unpaid care work and women’s human rights.

 Unpaid care underpins all societies, contributing to well-being, social development and economic growth.
 It involves domestic tasks (such as meal preparation, cleaning, washing clothes, collecting water and fuel) and direct care of persons (including children, older persons and persons with disabilities) carried out in homes and communities.
 It is estimated that if unpaid care work were assigned a monetary value it would constitute between 10 and 39 per cent of GDP.
 However, it is generally unrecognised and under-valued by policy-makers and legislators.